MintaiDS/White/README.md

 - Dmitry Lisay
 - Taras Makarevich
 ### Short description
-Game client educational project.
-A game is built with simple game engine including graphics, networking and input system.
+An educational project of the simple game client.
+A game is built with a simple game engine including graphics, networking and input system.
 ### Building instructions
 #### On Windows
-Open Visual Studio Command Promt and just run one command;
+Open Visual Studio Command Promt and just run one command.
-- build - Build using CMake Tool, also downloads test data required for the first task.
+- build - Build using CMake tool, also downloads test data required for the first task.